MicrosoftDocs/win32/desktop-src/Wua_Sdk/iupdateinstaller-properties.md

 ---
-Description: The IUpdateInstaller interface defines the following properties. ms.assetid: 876a2150-40a1-42a3-bc9a-05dec94fccd3
+description: The IUpdateInstaller interface defines the following properties. ms.assetid: 876a2150-40a1-42a3-bc9a-05dec94fccd3
 title: IUpdateInstaller Properties
 ms.topic: article